1. What is it?

 • The procedure sheet

-You view the sections when accessing the Catalogue, when you press the menu icon on the left.
+You view the sections when you access the Catalog, when you press the book icon in the left menu.

-The advanced search engine includes filters from the filter bar and some more (typology, topic and subtopic).
+The advanced search engine includes the filters in the filter bar and some more (typology, topic and subtopic).

 Find related information in CST - How can you view the Catalog?